JingjunXu/JingjunXu/README.md

 ### Hi there 👋

+#### 🌱 Breif Introduction:

+🏫 An Undergraduate Sophomore Student in [SUSTech](https://www.sustech.edu.cn/)

+📖 Major in **Information Engineering** within the EE Dept.

+🤔 Currently learning **AIGC**

+📫 Reach Me:
+* School email: 12210357@mail.sustech.edu.cn
+* Personal email: 3084015347@qq.com

+#### ⚡️ Potential Works
+The following are the courses I have taken, and the scores are all above 90 points.
+If you need any updates, please contact me.

+* Course Project
+  *  SDM274 Artificial Intelligence and Machine Learning
+  *  EE205 Signal and System
+  *  CS205 C/C++ Programming

 <!--
 **JingjunXu/JingjunXu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.